research41/stata-mcp/README.md

    - **Run Selection**: Select Stata code and press `Ctrl+Shift+Enter` (or `Cmd+Shift+Enter` on Mac)
    - **Run File**: Press `Ctrl+Shift+D` (or `Cmd+Shift+D` on Mac) to run the entire .do file
 3. View output in the editor panel
+4. **Choose Stata Edition**: Select your preferred Stata edition (MP, SE, or IC) in the extension settings

 ## How It Works